 - Salt & pepper

-- In a 5 quart soup pot, heat olive oil over medium-high heat.
-Add onions, carrots and celery and cook, stirring often, for about 8-10 minutes or until vegetables begin to brown and soften.
+- In a 5-quart soup pot, heat olive oil over medium-high heat.
+Add onions, carrots and celery and cook, stirring often, for about 5 minutes or until vegetables begin to brown and soften.
+If veggies begin to brown too quickly, turn down the heat.

 - Add ground turkey, breaking into small chunks.
-Season with a pinch of kosher salt.
-Continue to stir frequently until meat is completely cooked; about 5-7 minutes.
-Drain any fat from the pot.
+Season with a pinch of kosher salt and pepper.
+Continue to stir frequently until meat is completely cooked; about 5 minutes.

 - Stir in kale and season with salt and pepper.
-Remove from heat and let sit long enough the kale to kale wilt.
+Remove from heat and let sit long enough the kale to kale wilt; 1-2 minutes or longer, if desired.
+Taste and adjust seasonings as needed.
+Stir in fresh parsley.